Mohammed-Anmol/LMS/README.md

 *pip install pymysql*

-*Note: You are required to have MySQL server installed on your system in order to make pymysql work.
-If you do not have it ready, please download from MySQL Official website*
+*Note: You are required to have SQL server installed on your system in order to make pymysql work.
+If you do not have it ready, please download from SQL Official website*